 The savings will be calculated twice: for the first year and for the term of the participant's contract with the installer or Approved Vendor.
-Both must meet the requirement that total costs and fees are no more than 50% of the energy value, except in the case of:
+Both must meet the requirement that total costs and fees are no more than 50% of the energy value, except in the case_cases of:

-- Non-Profit or Public Facilities projects where the project's owner is applying for the federal Investment Tax Credit, in which case the savings level for the participating host must be 65% of the energy value, or - Residential Solar (Large) projects (multi-family projects of 5+ units) where the participant purchases the system.
-In this case, the building owner's first-year savings may be less than 50% so long as the calculation of that participant's expected ongoing savings demonstrates that this requirement would be met through overall savings applied across the full 15 years of the REC delivery contract.
+- Non-Profit or Public Facilities projects where the project's owner is applyingineligible for the federal Investment Tax Creditelective pay option under the Inflation Reduction Act of 2022,37 the system is provided to the participant pursuant to a lease or PPA, and the project owner retains ownership of any of the tax credits available under the Inflation Reduction Act of 2022, in which case the first-year and contract term savings level for the participating host must both be 65% of the energy value, or; - Non-Profit or Public Facilities projects where the participant purchases and takes ownership of the full or majority installation equity of the system and applies for any of the tax credits available under the Inflation Reduction Act of 2022 pursuant to the elective payment option.
+In such cases, the participant's first-year savings may be less than 65% as long as the calculation of that participant's expected full term savings demonstrates that the 65% savings requirement for projects eligible for federal tax credits available under the Inflation Reduction Act of 2022 would be met through overall savings applied across the full 15 years of the REC delivery contract; or - Residential Solar (Large) projects (multi-family projects of 5+ units) where the participant purchases and takes ownership of the full or majority installation equity of the system.
+In this casesuch cases, the building owner'sparticipant's first-year savings may be less than 50% soas long as the calculation of that participant's expected ongoingfull term savings demonstrates that this requirement would be met through overall savings applied across the full 15 years of the REC delivery contract.

 For example, if a PPA term is 15 years, First Year Savings is calculated using total costs and fees incurred in the first year and Total Energy Value projected for the first year.
-Savings is then calculated using total costs and fees for the 15-year term and Total Energy Value projected for the 15-year term.
+Savings is are then calculated using total costs and fees for the 15-year term and Total Energy Value projected for the 15-year term.
 Both savings and costs are calculated on the Disclosure Form based on inputs from the Approved Vendor.